 The emergence of the state

 The concept of the modern family is not just a product of modern economic institutions.
 It is also a product of thousands of years of interaction with other social institutions, notably the one known as the state.
 A state is at its core a military institution which claims resources from the individuals in a society in exchange for providing defence from the predatory behaviour of competing military institutions.
-Individual citizens of a statist society will abide by this relationship either because 1) they are afraid to challenge the military power of “their” state, 2) they fear a rival military power more, or 3) some combination of both.
-The state is not, however, “natural” to human communities.
+Individual citizens of a statist society will abide by this relationship either because:

-It is not clear exactly when the state emerged in the natural history of humanity, nor exactly when the early military institutions which were clearly the ancestors of the modern state should be called “states.”
-The hunter-gatherer band was not a state.
-There were few persons in each band, and no special military sub-group existed.
+It is not clear exactly when the state emerged in the natural history of humanity, nor exactly when the early military institutions which were clearly the ancestors of the modern state should be called “states”.
+The hunter–gatherer band was not a state.
+There were few persons in each band, and no special military sub–group existed.
 When a band was attacked by animals or other humans, any group member capable of providing any kind of defence to the group did so.
 Often, however, the primary line of defence would be composed of the band’s adolescent and adult males.
 Such a coordination of armed force was an extension of the hunting patterns used by the males, but would be supplemented by the women and children when they could provide support.
 This pattern can also be found in other social primates.
 But while the hunters can be viewed as a subsection of the band as a whole, they were not a separate community in the sense that modern soldiers and police are a separate group within a larger society.
-There was no clash of loyalty for individuals between “family” and “military unit.”
+There was no clash of loyalty for individuals between “family” and “military unit”.
 The individual fighter did not have to leave the family to participate in the defence of the community as modern soldiers often do during active military duty.

 Neolithic communities, with denser populations and often serious competition for food, modified the Palaeolithic family structures to accommodate their environments.
 No modern–style military institutions developed in the Neolithic period, but many Neolithic cultures developed new ways to coordinate organised violence.
 Large military formations formed as warriors from several households combined under one leader.
 This war chief might hold the position formally and for long periods of time.
 Clan–sized military units based on a recognition of blood ties (sometimes via adoption, sometimes via marriage) became common among Neolithic peoples.
 Especially charismatic war chiefs might have been able to assemble several clans into a military alliance to defeat a common rival clan.
 These alliances would have been easier where the allied clans were thought to be blood kin.

-Military and other advantages eventually encouraged associations of clans to form as “tribes,” larger groups speaking a common language and thought to be descended from a common ancestor.
+Military and other advantages eventually encouraged associations of clans to form as “tribes”, larger groups speaking a common language and thought to be descended from a common ancestor.
 Tribes are not completely “natural” to humans, but neither are they completely out of the “natural” Palaeolithic context.
-Members of hunter-gatherer bands would have known of the existence of other bands which had blood relations to them, which spoke a common language, and which shared many customs.
+Members of hunter–gatherer bands would have known of the existence of other bands which had blood relations to them, which spoke a common language, and which shared many customs.
 And such related bands would have been distinguishable from yet other bands with differing language and customs, to the extent that such were known.
 Palaeolithic cultures, however, probably tended to think of “related bands” and “strange bands” rather than in terms of tribes.
-And they would have had no occasion to think of military units formed from alliances of bands, at least not while all humans were hunter-gatherers.
+And they would have had no occasion to think of military units formed from alliances of bands, at least not while all humans were hunter–gatherers.

 In the Neolithic, pockets of zero–sum and negative–sum political philosophy emerged on a regular basis, especially in the most densely populated areas.
 The new food sources could support many more persons on some lands than could hunting and gathering.
 But not always.
 Bad weather could hurt agriculture, especially.
 Sometimes people living in dense settlements found that the only alternative to starvation for their group was to force starvation on their neighbours.
 This was an ideal climate for the formation of statist attitudes and institutions.